English Nederlands

 Research and Development

-In 2024–2025, WP6 focused on gathering the necessary insights to support the development of inclusive digital and non-digital communication tools that promote healthy behaviors in early childhood.
-The primary target groups remain parents (especially those in vulnerable conditions) and oral healthcare professionals.
+In 2024–2025, WP6 concentrated on gathering insights to support the development of inclusive digital and non-digital communication tools that encourage healthy behaviors in early childhood.
+Our primary target groups remain parents—particularly those in vulnerable situations—and oral healthcare professionals.

-Several Bachelor and Master students from Inholland and University of Twente contributed to studies on:
+Several Bachelor’s and Master’s students from Inholland and the University of Twente contributed to studies on:

-In 2025, WP6 is also active within the project *Voed Ze Goed*, developed in collaboration with WP2.
-The project supports primary schools in making informed choices about healthy food offerings based on contextual needs.
-WP6 contributes by evaluating digital nutrition education tools and behavioral design strategies for implementation. *Voed Ze Goed* is a collaboration between Inholland domains AFL, O&I and GSW, the Dutch Nutrition Centre (Voedingscentrum), and GGD Haaglanden, and runs from January 2025 to June 2026.
+In 2025, WP6 also became actively involved in the Voed Ze Goed project, developed in collaboration with WP2.
+This initiative supports primary schools in making informed decisions about healthy food offerings based on contextual needs.
+WP6 contributes by evaluating digital nutrition education tools and behavioral design strategies for implementation.
+Voed Ze Goed is a partnership between Inholland domains AFL, O&I, and GSW, the Dutch Nutrition Centre (Voedingscentrum), and GGD Haaglanden.
+The project runs from January 2025 to June 2026, with student involvement already underway.

 Dissemination of Results

-– The MetaHealth minor officially launched in 2024, co-developed by the Lectoraat Medische Technologie and the Oral Health program at Inholland, as a joint initiative of WP1 and WP6.
-As of January 2025, seven Dental Care students are enrolled: three are active in WP6, four in WP1.
-The minor was introduced at the National Meeting of Oral Health Education Programs in November 2024.
+• The MetaHealth minor officially launched in 2024, co-developed by the Lectoraat Medische Technologie and the Oral Health program at Inholland as a joint initiative of WP1 and WP6.
+As of January 2025, seven Dental Care students have completed the minor, and ten more are enrolled for the September–January 2026 term.

 Collaboration Across Work Packages

-Inter-WP collaboration has intensified, particularly with WP1, WP2 and WP3.
-WP6 builds on insights from WP1 regarding family engagement, aligns with WP2 on projects such as *Voed Ze Goed*, and contributes to WP3 through the use of personas and behavioral design in digital agent-based modelings.
+Inter-WP collaboration has intensified, particularly with WP1, WP2, and WP3.
+WP6 works closely with WP1 on the Oral Health minor, focusing on the Zaandam Oost region with student involvement.
+It aligns with WP2 on projects such as Voed Ze Goed and collaborates with WP3 using their developed personas and behavioral design for developing digital agent-based models.

 Related news